tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 Can have letters and numbers, cannot begin with a digit

-The reason most programming language don&#8217;t allow identifiers to start with a digit is simple
+The reason most programming language don't allow identifiers to start with a digit is simple

 int 6;